burcusan/telegram-monitor-scripts/README.md

 ```

-## 4-) Check crontab -  Script will check avalanchego heath status every minutes and if NODE is not health it will alert via telegram and if NODE is health again it will send a recovery message
+## 4-) Check crontab -  Script will check avalanchego heath status every minutes and if NODE is not healthy it will alert via telegram and if NODE is healthy again it will send a recovery message

 ```bash